zoom/zoom-video-sdk-ui-toolkit-ios/README.md

 ## Installation

 Currently, the Zoom Video SDK UI toolkit is available in Swift Package Manager and Cocoapod.
 The current branch you are viewing right now is the *essential* branch and we do have another branch named *main* that consists of all 5 xcframeworks (ZoomVideoSDK, ZoomVideoSDKUIToolkit, ZoomVideoSDKScreenShare, CptShare, and zoomcml) with all the UI toolkit features listed earlier.
-However, if you do not need the virtual background and screen sharing feature, you can use the *essential* branch instead of the *main* branch.
+However, if you do not need the virtual background and screen sharing feature, you can continue using this *essential* branch instead of the *main* branch.

 ```
 https://github.com/zoom/videosdk-ui-toolkit-ios.git